Kaitozerob/Kaito/README.md

 - 🤝 Strongly believes in teamwork, whether in-person or remote, and continually learns from the technology community.
 - 🎮 When I'm not coding, you can find me watching anime or with a controller in my hand, playing games.
 - ☕️ A perfect cup of coffee is the key to any coding challenge.
--
-- 🔭 &nbsp; I’m currently learning Flutter Application Development
-- 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
-- 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
-- 💼 &nbsp; Android developer and front-end web developer.
-- 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
-- ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3 align="center"> A passionate frontend developer from Peru</h3>